-- 80. According to the above mentioned ratio, the European Convention on Human Rights, incorporated into Finnish law by an Act of Parliament, does not in principle have a higher hierarchical status than normal legislation. - 81.
-However, the Constitutional Law Committee of the Parliament and the case-law of the Finnish Supreme Courts have recognised a basic principle of human rights friendly interpretation in relation to the application of the European Convention on Human Rights and the case-law of the European Court of Human Rights within the national legal system. - 82.
-This principle of human rights friendly interpretation of the European Convention on Human Rights is not based only on the presumed will of Parliament. - 83.
-The delegation of the Venice Commission that visited Finland for the preparation of the opinion was informed that the European Convention on Human Rights is of direct constitutional relevance as it defines the minimum standards of the basic rights and liberties in the Constitution and that Parliament is constitutionally bound to respect all international human rights obligations. - 84.
-This constitutional doctrine of primacy of treaties in the field of human rights is based on an interpretation of especially Section 22 and Section 74 of the Constitution and the travaux préparatoires connected to these provisions.
+81. According to the above-mentioned ratio, the European Convention on Human Rights, incorporated into Finnish law by an Act of Parliament, does not - in principle - have a higher hierarchical status than normal legislation.

+82. However, the Constitutional Law Committee of the Parliament and the case-law of the Finnish Supreme Courts have recognised a basic principle of human rights friendly interpretation in relation to the application of the European Convention on Human Rights - and the case-law of the European Court of Human Rights - within the national legal system.

+83. This principle of human rights friendly interpretation of the European Convention on Human Rights is also based on the presumed will of Parliament

+84. The delegation of the Venice Commission that visited Finland for the preparation of the opinion was informed that the European Convention on Human Rights is of direct constitutional relevance as it defines the minimum standards of the basic rights and liberties in the Constitution.
+It was also informed that Parliament is constitutionally bound to respect all international human rights obligations.

+85. This constitutional doctrine of primacy of treaties in the field of human rights is based in particular on an interpretation of Sections 22 and 74 of the Constitution and the travaux préparatoires connected to these provisions.
 According to Section 22 the public authorities shall guarantee the observance of basic rights and liberties and human rights.
-And according to Section 74 the Constitutional Law Committee of the Parliament shall issue statements on the constitutionality of legislative proposals as well as on their relation to international human rights treaties.
-In the travaux préparatoires to Section 74 it is stated that the human rights conventions have impact on the interpretation of the basic rights and liberties in the Constitution - 85.
-Further, according to Section 23 only provisional exceptions to basic rights and liberties which are compatible with Finland's international obligations may be provided by an Act, if they are deemed necessary in the case of an armed attack or if an Act declares the emergency so serious that it can be compared with an armed attack.
-Also this provision seems to imply primacy of treaties in the field of human rights over national (ordinary) legislation. - 86.
-As a consequence, the Finnish judicial authorities may exercise judicial review in view of guaranteeing compliance with international obligations in the field of basic rights and liberties. - 87.
-The Finnish doctrine on the status of the European Convention on Human Rights and other international human rights obligations in national law seems to represent an effective implementation of these obligations.
-Not only Parliament but also the courts are responsible for securing that Finnish legislation is in accordance herewith.
+According to Section 74 the Constitutional Law Committee of the Parliament shall issue statements on the constitutionality of legislative proposals as well as on their relation to international human rights treaties.
+In the travaux préparatoires to Section 74 it is stated that the human rights conventions have an impact on the interpretation of the basic rights and liberties contained in the Constitution.

+86. Further, according to Section 23 only provisional exceptions to basic rights and liberties which are compatible with Finland's international obligations may be provided by an Act, if they are deemed necessary in the case of an armed attack or if an Act declares the emergency so serious that it can be compared with an armed attack.
+Also this provision seems to imply primacy of treaties in the field of human rights over national (ordinary) legislation.

+87. As a consequence, the Finnish judicial authorities may exercise judicial review in view of guaranteeing compliance with international obligations in the field of basic rights and liberties.

+88. The Finnish doctrine on the status of the European Convention on Human Rights and other international human rights obligations in national law seems to represent an effective implementation of these obligations.
+Not only Parliament, but also the courts are responsible for securing that Finnish legislation is in accordance herewith.
 There seems not to be a clear need to clarify the status of the Convention and other international human rights obligations.

-- 88. However the inclusion of a provision in the constitution on the lines of Chapter 2, Section 23 of the Swedish Constitution (The Instrument of Government) could still be taken into consideration.
-This provides that "No act of law or other provision may be adopted which contravenes Sweden's undertakings under the European Convention for the Protection of Human Rights and Fundamental Freedoms".
-This means that if a law, or other norm, violates the ECHR, then it also violates the constitution.
-It thus gives the ECHR a quasi-constitutional status.
-An incorporation following the lines of the Swedish Constitution would thus clarify that the ECHR is brought into force in the Finnish legal system with the status of constitutional law. - 89.
-An incorporation following the lines of the Swedish Constitution clarifies that the European Convention on Human Rights is brought into force in the Finnish legal system with the status of constitutional law.
+89. However, the inclusion of a provision in the Constitution stipulating expressly the primacy of international human rights obligations could be taken into consideration.